 Employees’ job satisfaction is strongly linked to the company’s pay system.
 The organization should reward people fairly and in accordance with their value to the organization.
 A fair and equal pay system would encourage job satisfaction. teemTIME will be with you and make it easy to pay fairly by tracking the time which has been spent on each project by your employees.

-Promotions can be considered as a tool for increasing employees’ motivation and job satisfaction levels.
+We can consider promotions as a tool for increasing employees’ motivation and job satisfaction levels.
 Unfair promotions create rifts among workers as well as job dissatisfaction.
-By evaluating staff performance, it is possible to identify employees who deserve to be recognized, and this enables fair promotion.
+By evaluating staff performance, it is possible to identify employees who deserve recognition, and this enables fair promotion.
 Get help from teemTIME.

 An organization which can link valuable rewards to the behaviors which are needed to succeed is likely to find out the reward system helps the organization’s effectiveness.